athira1221/Edge-CME/README.md

 Accessibility (WCAG), smooth animations, and hackathon-optimized 3-minute demo script.
 Achievements:

-🏆 Presented at CUSAT SEDS Ideathon won firat prize for it (Cochin University of Science and Technology).
+🏆 Presented at CUSAT SEDS Ideathon won first prize for it (Cochin University of Science and Technology).

 🏆 Participated for Bharatiya Antariksh Hackathon, showcasing its potential in space weather forecasting and power grid resilience